The Secret To Perfect Product Pricing For Maximum Profits

 In case, you don’t want to compromise on the product price, then you should highlight some of the key features to justify its price.
 For example, organic product, beautiful packaging, exclusive product, etc.

-Why You Should Not Opt For Consumer Based Pricing Method?
+Why You Should Not Opt For Consumer Based Product Pricing Method?

 1) You cannot rely on this completely, as you need to take care of your production cost as well.